rubiefawn/remedy/core.md

 ### Dominance & Threat

-Sometimes, circumstances alter the likelyhood of success, such attempting to enter a guarded castle while having a good reputation or trying to barter prices with a merchant whom you just offended.
-Dominance adds a bonus d6 to a roll, relfecting a positive circumstance, while threat is the opposite: a penalty d6 that is subtracted from a roll.
+Sometimes, circumstances alter the likelihood of success, such attempting to enter a guarded castle while having a good reputation or trying to barter prices with a merchant whom you just offended.
+Dominance adds a bonus d6 to a roll, reflecting a positive circumstance, while threat is the opposite: a penalty d6 that is subtracted from a roll.
 If you have both dominance and threat, they cancel out—however, both dominance and threat stack.
 Trying to hit a target while being blind, drunk, and set on fire, but having a magic target-seeking arrow might warrant three threats and one dominance, ultimately resulting in just two threats applied to the roll.

 ## Ability Scores & Skills
 Skills are divided into two categories: active skills and reactive skills.
 Active skills, such as Craft Item and Treat Wound, are employed when "actively" attempting a task, where reactive skills, such as Evade and Judge, are used to "react" to the actions of others through contests.
 All skills fall under one of the six ability scores: Strength, Agility, Vitality, Erudition, Intuition, and Presence.
 All skills are listed below, according to their ability score and whether they are active or reactive.